 The first step is the hardest.

 Like with most things that are good for us, the hardest part is starting.
 That’s why making the call is the most difficult, yet crucial, part.
-I am here to add direction, support, and accountability to your journey.
+We are here to add direction, support, and accountability to your journey.
 It takes professional guidance and expertise to change unconscious and entrenched motor patterns that accompany speech and feeding challenges.

 Changing ingrained habits is hard.
 But with the right help, it’s not only doable, it can be enjoyable and empowering!